asuzukosi/local-ai-stack/README.md

 This consists of a fairly comprehensive stack of AI tools that you can run locally for whatever you want.

 Take note that this will use 4 GPUs as is.
-I think you'll need at least 2 for a decent experience and abiliyt to run LLMs and image models.
+I think you'll need at least 2 for a decent experience and ability to run LLMs and image models.
 I haven't tested with one GPU, but it may work.
 To adjust the number of GPUs, change the `device_ids` under `localai` and `comfyui`.
 Feel free to remove whatever you don't want to use.

 ## URL Reference